 Telling teachers and coaches about family situation

-Encouraging usual involvement in school and other activities
+Encouraging normal involvement in school and other activities

 Asking relative or friend to take a special interest in each teen sibling